Clint (film)

-Clint is a 2017 Indian Malayalam-language biographical film on Edmund Thomas Clint, a child prodigy known for having drawn over 25,000 paintings during his short life of seven years.
+Clint is a 2017 Indian Malayalam-language biographical film about Edmund Thomas Clint, a child prodigy who created 25,000 paintings before his death shortly before his seventh birthday.
 It was directed by Harikumar, starring Master Alok, Rima Kallingal, Unni Mukundan, Joy Mathew and K. P. A. C. Lalitha.

 Summary

-Clint is the story of a wonder kid who was tragically curtailed by kidney failure.
+Clint is the story of a wonder kid whose life was cut short by kidney failure.